Abandonment - the child(ren) has been left with no obvious behavioral, verbal or written intentions of reclaiming the child(ren).

 A. For SNAP –

-1. Full-time is 25 clock hours per week in a secondary school, secondary education program or a vocational or technical school without shop practice;
+2. Full-time is 25 clock hours per week in a vocational program or technical school without shop practice;

-2. Full-time is 30 hours per week in a vocational or technical school with shop practice;
+3. Full-time is 30 hours per week in a vocational program or technical school with shop practice;

-3. Half-time is 12 clock hours per week in a secondary school, secondary education program or a vocational or technical school without shop practice;
+4. Half-time is 12 clock hours per week vocational program or technical school without shop practice;

-4. Half-time is 15 clock hours per week in a vocational or technical school with shop practice; or
+5. Half-time is 15 clock hours per week in a vocational program or technical school with shop practice; or

 School year - the annual period of sessions of an education institution usually beginning in the fall.